snigo/color/README.md

 ## Motivation

 Whether you like it or not, but merging between CSS and JavaScript and using JavaScript for styling in non-CSS environments, like mobile development, is here and most likely will stay for quite a while.
 The need of JavaScript representations of CSS units is inevitable, especially in a color as things there are about to change with introduction of CIELab color space in modern browsers that is pretty much around the corner.
-You can read [this article](https://lea.verou.me/2020/04/lch-colors-in-css-what-why-and-how/) by [Lea Verou](https://twitter.com/leaverou) explaining well, why Lab colors are pretty cool.
+You can read [this article](https://lea.verou.me/2020/04/lch-colors-in-css-what-why-and-how/) by [Lea Verou](https://twitter.com/leaverou) explaining why Lab colors are pretty cool.

 Color package consists of several perfectly tree-shakeable modules:
 - color function: color parcer that converts strings like this: #da34e1 into JavaScript object, an sRGBColor instance in this case